ujuadimora-dev/Afrik-kitchen/README.md

 - i would to be able to implement  food  and table search so as to enable the user to easily get want they are looking for when visting the site.

 - Also, in the table booking, i would like to display different kind of the tables( here on this site, it only one type of the table that was display, i could not go further than that  due to time factor, i was  not able).

-- i would like to implemt cookings for data security policy.
+- I would like to implement cookings for data security policy.

-- Also  i would like user to be to download our menu and table plan to help them plan for their futrue event.
+- Also  i would like user to be  able to download our menu and table plan to help them plan for their futrue event.

-- Also  I  like to implement suscription to our news letter so that user can subscript and be uptodate for Events.
+- Also  I  like to implement suscription to our news letter so that user can subscript and be uptodate for our Events.

-- I would like dedicate Facebook or Utube for the Resurant for the media presence.
+- I would like dedicate Facebook or UTube for the Resurant for the media presence.

 -  I will add a favicon to the the website to enable users to easily locate the website in the browser when multiple tabs are open.